/

 More Questions on TEAS 7 Reading

-• Q #1: Letter from the chair of Elkinsiville society Many of you have heard about the proposed northward expansion of the Interstate, which currently ends just south of Elkinsiville.
+• Q #1: Letter from the chair of Elkinsiville Society Many of you have heard about the proposed northward expansion of the Interstate, which currently ends just south of Elkinsiville.
 In the recent debate over how it this work go forward, the focus has been on weighing economic costs and benefits.
 Indeed, many local politicians claim to favor the project because it will bring jobs in the short term and more visitors to Elkinsiville in the long term.
 These politicians also argue that the proposed plan is the least environmentally damaging way to expand the highway farther upstate.
 This cannot be true, however, since the proposed expansion involves not just the widening of existing roads, but also the construction of more than a dozen miles of new-terrain highway.
-Where is it most likely that readers would encounter this text?
+Which of the following statement can be supported by evidence from the passage?

 Answer Explanation